Ex Cathedra: Hyperion lawsuit

 In 2001, Ex Cathedra recorded four works by Michel-Richard de Lalande for Hyperion Records.
 The sessions used editions prepared by scholar Lionel Sawkins.
-Sawkins went on to sue Hyperion for royalties arising from his claimed copyright in the editions.
+Sawkins subsequently sued Hyperion for royalties arising from his claimed copyright in the editions.
 The recording was issued but subsequently withdrawn from the market after Sawkins won the lawsuit and subsequent appeal.

 Upon Hyperion's appeal, the Court of Appeal held on 19 May 2005 that Sawkins owned the copyright in his modern performing editions of the de Lalande music, even though de Lalande's music itself was out of copyright.
-The decision was not welcomed by all.
-Peter Phillips, the director of the Tallis Scholars and a music editor himself, said: "All the music I perform has to be edited, or we couldn't read it.
+The decision received criticism, such as from Peter Phillips, the director of the Tallis Scholars and himself a music editor:

+"All the music I perform has to be edited, or we couldn't read it.
 But copyright should be there ... to reward creativity, not scholarship or diligence.
 How much an editor did or did not write should never be asked and judged upon during a million-pound lawsuit involving a small and innovative recording company."

+Following the death of Sawkins in September 2025, Hyperion has restored this recording to download and CDR availability.